In the early years of Veterans Committee selections, electors were charged with identifying 19th century players worthy of Hall of Fame induction.

 The men selected six to add to the Hall of Fame: Albert Spalding, Cap Anson, Charles Comiskey, Old Hoss Radbourn, Candy Cummings and the premier catcher of his time, Buck Ewing.

 Today, Ewing’s reputation is sometimes obscured by the outstanding catchers who succeeded him.
-But listen to the esteem in which he was held in ‘39, from the 1940 Official Baseball Guide:
+But witness the esteem in which he was held in ‘39, from the 1940 Official Baseball Guide:

 “William (Buck) Ewing is considered by many to have been the greatest all-around player who ever lived.
 Some go even further and rate Buck… the best ballplayer of all time.
 He could run, bat – and how he could throw!
 When he was catching, he would squat down behind the plate and seemingly hand the ball to whoever was playing second base.”

 Connie Mack considered him the greatest catcher of all-time and was happy to tell anyone about it at the 1939 Hall of Fame Induction Ceremony.

 In the 1919 Reach Guide, when he was less a distant memory, editor Francis Richter wrote of Ewing: “We have always been inclined to consider Ewing in his prime as the greatest player of the game from the standpoint of supreme excellence in all departments: Batting, catching, fielding, base-running, throwing, baseball brains – a player without a weakness of any kind, physical, mental or temperamental.”

 Today, the honor of best catcher of “modern baseball” is an unsettled debate.
 But for the 19th century honor – before catchers were fully outfitted in protective equipment – there was no debate.
 Ewing was the acknowledged premier performer before “the tools of ignorance” as we know them were developed.